Asset purchase programme (APP)

 Asset-backed securities purchase programme (ABSPP)

-The ECB's press release dated 2 October 2014 also outlined the operational details of the asset-backed securities (ABS) purchase programme.
-The purchases of simple and transparent ABSs issued by the private sector on the primary and secondary markets began on 21 November 2014.
-As of March 2023, the ABSPP only conducted purchases in the secondary ABS markets.
-Purchases under the ABSPP are conducted on behalf of the Eurosystem by the Nationale Bank van België/Banque Nationale de Belgique, the Banque de France, the Banca d’Italia, De Nederlandsche Bank, the Banco de España and the Deutsche Bundesbank.
+The ECB’s press release dated 2 October 2014 also outlined the operational details of the asset-backed securities (ABS) purchase programme.
+The purchases of simple and transparent ABS issued by the private sector on the primary and secondary markets began on 21 November 2014.
+As of March 2023, only secondary market purchases were carried out under the ABSPP.
+Purchases under the ABSPP were conducted on behalf of the Eurosystem by the Nationale Bank van België/Banque Nationale de Belgique, the Banque de France, the Banca d’Italia, De Nederlandsche Bank, the Banco de España and the Deutsche Bundesbank.

 Public sector purchase programme (PSPP)

-On 22 January 2015, the ECB unveiled the public sector purchase programme (PSPP), which consists of the purchase of bonds issued by euro area central governments, agencies and European institutions.
+On 22 January 2015, the ECB unveiled the public sector purchase programme (PSPP), consisting of the purchase of bonds issued by euro area central governments, agencies and European institutions.
+The initial limit on purchases was 33 % for each issuer and 25 % per international securities identification number (ISIN).
+The issue share limit was raised to 33 % in general terms by the Governing Council’s decision of 3 September 2015.
 On 3 December 2015, the ECB Governing Council decided to extend this to include regional and local government bonds.
-In its introductory statement to the press conference of 10 March 2016, the ECB Governing Council announced that it had decided to increase the issuer and issue share limits for the purchases of securities issued by eligible international organisations and multilateral development banks from 33% to 50%.
+In its introductory statement to the press conference of 10 March 2016, the ECB Governing Council announced that it had additionally decided to increase share limits for the purchases of securities issued by eligible international organisations and multilateral development banks from 33 % to 50 %.

 With regard to hypothetical losses under the PSPP, purchases of securities issued by international and supranational institutions will be subject to loss sharing.
-The ECB Governing Council reduced the share of such securities purchased under the PSPP from 12% to 10% on 10 March 2016.
-These securities are purchased only by national central banks.
-The remaining asset purchases are made by the NCBs and the ECB.
-The NCBs essentially focus on public sector bonds issued by their home country.
+The ECB Governing Council reduced the share of such securities purchased under the PSPP from 12 % to 10 % on 10 March 2016.
+These securities were purchased only by national central banks.
+The remaining asset purchases were made by the NCBs and the ECB.
+The NCBs focused on public sector bonds issued by their home country.
 Hypothetical losses stemming from bonds issued by central, regional and local governments as well as agencies are borne by the respective national central bank itself.
-In line with the reduction in the purchase share of securities issued by European institutions to 10%, the ECB’s share of the PSPP purchases, for which potential losses would have to be shared, was increased from 8% to 10%.
-This implies that 20% of the asset purchases under the PSPP remain subject to a regime of risk sharing, while 80% of the purchases are excluded from risk sharing.
+In line with the reduction in the purchase share of securities issued by European institutions to 10 %, the ECB’s share of the PSPP purchases, for which potential losses would have to be shared, was increased from 8 % to 10 %.
+This implies that 20 % of the asset purchases under the PSPP remain subject to a regime of risk sharing, while 80 % of the purchases are excluded from risk sharing.

 Purchases began on 9 March 2015 and only take place in the secondary market.